Canal du Midi: The Canal as heritage

 While the canal was once seen as a tool of production, trade, and commerce it is now considered to be architectural and technical heritage as evidenced by the refusal of the mayor of Toulouse, Pierre Baudis, to allow space on the Canal du Midi to be used for an urban expressway.
 It has not been downgraded and remains open for navigation.
 On 7 December 1996 the channel and a buffer zone of 2,000 km^{2} were included in the list of World Heritage Sites by UNESCO.
 In the same year, it was classified under French law as a Grand Site of France.
 This classification was extended to the canals of the plain and the mountain in 1996 and 2001.
 It caused a very rapid increase in tourist numbers.

-Nevertheless, maintenance has not been carried out completely because many players are involved: three regions, six departments, and local collective authorities.
+Nevertheless, maintenance has not been carried out completely because many players are involved: two Regions, six Departments, and local collective authorities.
 None wish to bear the cost of restoration and do not always dare to launch development programs.
 Platanus (plane trees) is a particular source of problems because their roots destroy the banks and the paved cycle paths and their leaves invade the canal.
 In addition they are weakened by disease (canker of Platanus).
 The canal is a heavy heritage to maintain and enhance as the manager of French canals, Voies navigables de France (VNF), specializes in the management and maintenance of French canals in a market and commercial economy and not in the tourism market where the Canal du Midi is located.
 In addition maintenance costs are higher than in a traditional network because of the age of the canal.
 Also, the operation of the channel generates low levels of earnings.
 VNF must try to establish local partnerships to develop and maintain the canal since its budget does not allow it to provide the care and supervision of 360 km of canals.

 The classification as a World Heritage Site creates an additional level of oversight by the State who must ensure that any changes along the canal and its structures are compatible with the strategic issues of UNESCO.
 However, a report of the General Inspectorate of Architecture and Heritage in 2003 showed that the channel was in very poor condition with many works and infrastructure devaluing its surroundings and suffering from significant housing pressure evidenced by uncontrolled construction, poorly designed facilities that misrepresent the site, and the construction of marinas in the ports on the canal.
 Nevertheless, to respect the uniformity of the canal development and support efforts for improvement, the Canal du Midi remains under the management of VNF under the tutelage of the State who want to create a monitoring mission like the Loire and Mont-Saint-Michel.